-This folded poster board book is inspired by a recent project where I folded a sheet of scrapbook paper into a mini book.
+This folded pocket book is inspired by a recent project where I folded a sheet of scrapbook paper into a mini book.
 It’s also inspired by the zines I make all the time.
 I love the thought of transforming a single piece of paper into a juicy decorated pageturner.
 I thought I’d go big and instead of using a standard size of paper, I’d use a poster board.

 Or in this case, mixed media paper.